We Are Your Denver Lawyers

 Denver Drug Crimes Lawyers At Flesch & Beck Law

 Individuals accused of a crime have the right to their day in court, and working with an experienced Denver drug crimes attorney can make a significant difference in the outcome of the case.
-Those who have been charged with possession of drug paraphernalia or any felony or misdemeanor crime in Colorado are strongly encouraged to contact the discreet and skilled attorneys of Flesch & Beck Law for the strongest possible defense in their case.
+Those who have been charged with possession of drug paraphernalia or any felony or misdemeanor crime in Colorado are strongly encouraged to contact the discreet and skilled criminal defense attorneys of Flesch & Beck Law for the strongest possible defense in their case.

 While our trusted attorneys are skilled at aggressively defending the rights of the accused both inside and outside of the courtroom, we are also fiercely committed to helping our clients achieve the best possible resolution to their cases.
-To set up a free initial consult, contact us at 720-689-0322.
+To set up a free initial consult, contact us at (303) 806-8886.